EO4wellness/T-I-L/Nutanix/course-notes-and-progress.md

 (lots of details--sign up for career services to see this for yourself)
 2. Project: Optimize your GitHub as part of your digital portfolio (lots of details--sign up for career services to see this for yourself)
-3. One-on-One calls: I took full advantage of these wonderful programs and spoke in October, 2020 with Bret; and November 2020 with another counselor.
+3. [One-on-One calls](https://www.udacity.com/career-services/home): I took full advantage of these wonderful programs.
+Appointments: 2020-10-28 with Bret; 2020-12-08 with Andrea.
+After each 1-on-1 session, each career counselor also sends a follow up email with excellent resoruces to followup with the discussion and recommendation points.
+Very helpful and useful.